 Special issue: “Critical Art Librarianship,” Art Libraries Journal, 42, no. 4 (April

-Adler, Melissa, and Lindsey M. Harper “Race and Ethnicity in Classification:
+Adler, M, and Harper, L.M., “Race and Ethnicity in Classification:

 Teaching Knowledge Organization from a Social Justice Perspective.”
 Library